-*AFFIRMATION OF FAITH—The Apostle’s Creed
+*AFFIRMATION OF FAITH - The Apostle’s Creed

 I believe in God the Father Almighty, Maker of Heaven and earth.
 And in Jesus Christ his only Son our Lord; who was conceived by the Holy Ghost, born of the Virgin Mary, suffered under Pontius Pilate, was crucified, dead, and buried; he descended into hell; the third day he rose again from the dead; he ascended into heaven, and sitteth on the right hand of God the Father Almighty; from thence he shall come to judge the quick and the dead.

 I believe in the Holy Ghost; the holy catholic church; the communion of saints; the forgiveness of sins; the resurrection of the body; and the life everlasting.
 Amen.

-SPECIAL MUSIC “The Great Divide” Huesmann & Cunningham

-Soloist: Chris Neuman

 PRAYERS OF THE PEOPLE AND THE LORD’S PRAYER

 CONGREGATIONAL RESPONSE